Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 Try this in the console: `function ff() { console.log("zippo"); }` then `typeof(ff)` then `ff` then `ff()`

-### Variable arguments
+### Arguments are optional

 In JavaScript, all function arguments are in fact optional.
-This presents both opportunities and hazards.
+This presents both convenience and some risk.

 Additional trailing arguments can be given to functions with great ease - p5.js uses this extensively, eg. [rect() call.](https://p5js.org/reference/#/p5/rect) However it can be difficult to know how many arguments are actually used, without good documentation, or access to the source code of the function.